COVID-19: FG disclaims discovered palliatives in Lagos’ warehouse

 Rather,the government said the inscriptions seen on the back of the items indicated that they were donated by a coalition of some non-governmental organisations.

-Ministry of Humanitarian Affairs, Disaster Management and Social Development in a statement Thursday’s night,insisted that contrary to the belief in some quarters,the items were not from it.
+Ministry of Humanitarian Affairs, Disaster Management, and Social Development in a statement Thursday night, insisted that contrary to the belief in some quarters, the items were not from it.

 It read in full:”The Federal Ministry of Humanitarian Affairs Disaster Management and Social Development has been made aware of trending messages on and off social media alluding to the fact that Covid-19 palliatives found in a Lagos warehouse were from the ministry.

-“Ca-Covid is short for Coalition Against Covid-19, a private sector led task force in partnership with the Federal Government, the Nigeria Centre For Disease Control NCDC and the World Health Organization WHO with the sole aim of combating Covid-19 in Nigeria.
+“Ca-Covid is short for Coalition Against Covid-19, a private sector-led a task force in partnership with the Federal Government, the Nigeria Centre For Disease Control NCDC and the World Health Organization WHO with the sole aim of combating Covid-19 in Nigeria.

 Comments